-Prior to the 1967 war, the Holocaust was not part of the everyday reality in Israel.
-It was not taught in schools and was rarely mentioned in survivors’ homes.
+Prior to the 1967 war, the Holocaust was not part of everyday reality in Israel.
+It was not taught in schools and was rarely mentioned by survivors.
 The decision by Egyptian ruler Gamal Abed al Nasser to close the Suez Canal and blockade the Straits of Tiran to Israeli shipping, coupled with the feeling that the country’s survival was in jeopardy, led to tensions, mainly among the families of survivors.
 However, Israel’s decisive and total victory in the war offered certain proof that the only way of ensuring the Jewish people’s survival in Israel was a strong army.
 Israel would guarantee that there would never be another Shoah (Holocaust).
-Since then, almost every politician repeatedly uses the Holocaust in demands regarding the borders of Israel and its enemies, and in all negotiations over the occupied territories under Israeli army control (Keren 2015, 173).
+Since then, almost every politician repeatedly uses the Holocaust in demands regarding the borders of Israel and its enemies, and in all negotiations over the occupied territories under Israeli army control.

 In the period between 1967 and the 1973 war, Israelis’ sense of security regarding the country’s future and their feeling that Israel was morally in the right grew stronger.
-The threat posed to Israel’s existence by these two wars only reinforced the belief held by many, including Holocaust survivors and the soldiers who fought in these wars, that Israel had a right to hold the occupied territories and to control their populations (Keren 2015, 174)
+The threat posed to Israel’s existence by these two wars only reinforced the belief held by many, including Holocaust survivors and the soldiers who fought in these wars, that Israel had a right to hold the occupied territories and to control their populations.

 In the wake of these wars, the subject of the Holocaust arose whenever there were discussions or arguments about the control of the territories.
 For example, plans to enter into negotiations were termed, “boarding the train to Auschwitz.”
-At the same time, strong criticism developed regarding the conduct of Israel Defense Forces (IDF) soldiers towards Palestinian populations in the West Bank and the Gaza Strip, and Professor Yeshayahu Leibowitz even compared their behavior to that of German soldiers during the Nazi era (Keren 2015, 174).
+At the same time, strong criticism developed regarding the conduct of Israel Defense Forces soldiers toward Palestinian populations in the West Bank and the Gaza Strip, and Professor Yeshayahu Leibowitz even compared their behavior to that of German soldiers during the Nazi era.

 The most important event, in terms of the everyday use of the images and symbols of the Holocaust, at the beginning of the twenty-first century was the removal of Jewish settlers from their homes in the Gaza Strip during the Disengagement from Gaza in 2007.
 During this contentious event, Jewish settlers employed symbols from the Holocaust, such as yellow stars, and the security forces were referred to by Holocaust-era terms, including “Nazis” and “kalgasim” (a derogatory Hebrew word meaning “troopers,” cruel soldiers of an oppressive regime).
 The settlers also stated that they were Holocaust survivors or the children of Holocaust survivors, and sought to use this aspect of their identity as a reason for halting the Disengagement.
-Since then, the use of the Holocaust for every political purpose has proceeding relentlessly.
-This includes Israeli diplomacy, ranging from taking all high-ranking foreign diplomats to visit the Yad Vashem Holocaust Museum as the preamble to policy discussions with Israeli leaders, to Prime Minister Benjamin Netanyahu’s speeches to the United Nations.
+Since then, the use of the Holocaust for every political purpose has proceeded relentlessly.
+This includes Israeli diplomacy, ranging from taking all high-ranking foreign diplomats to visit the Yad Vashem Holocaust Museum as a preamble to policy discussions with Israeli leaders, to Prime Minister Benjamin Netanyahu’s speeches to the United Nations.

 Many people on Israel’s left have criticized Israeli political culture’s emphasis on the uniqueness of the Holocaust as excessively focusing on Jewish victimhood.
-They believe that it has been exploited to justify Israel’s aggressive policies towards the Arab world, and Israelis’ moral blindness to the wrongs carried out against the Palestinians in their name (Margalit 1998, 61).
-In this context, the Syrian Times argued that “a country that continually uses, and too often manipulates, Holocaust imagery to justify its policies of self-defense and "never again", cannot complain when the rest of the world uses those same standards to make judgments concerning its own policies,” (Litvak and Webman 2009, 325).
+They believe that it has been exploited to justify Israel’s aggressive policies toward the Arab world, and Israelis’ moral blindness to the wrongs carried out against the Palestinians in their name.
+In this context, the Syrian Times argued that “a country that continually uses, and too often manipulates, Holocaust imagery to justify its policies of self-defense and ‘never again,’ cannot complain when the rest of the world uses those same standards to make judgments concerning its own policies.”